xplshn/tinybox/README.md

 tb.Present()
 tb.PollEvent()  // wait for key
 ```
 Look at example.go if you want to see something more complex.
 It's a basic system monitor that shows how to handle resize, use colors, and create a simple table layout (screenshot).
+That sample leans on Linux's statfs fields; tweak the disk bits if you're building it on OpenBSD or the other BSDs.
 The API won't change because there's no version to track.
 You have the code.
 If you need it to work differently, change it.

 There’s also a tiny demo app under `demo/` if you want to poke at the API without writing boilerplate.
 It uses the same primitives (draw cells, poll events, toggle mouse) and nothing more.